-- Applications from people who are not aged 18 to 25 (or aged 18 to 30 if d/Deaf, Disabled or Neurodivergent). - Activities, goods, or services that have already been bought or taken place before your project begins. - Applicants who are already receiving significant financial backing. - Activities that are not music or career development focused. - Individuals can apply to start a new business idea, but we can't accept applications from existing organisations or businesses. - Overheads.
-E.g. rent, utilities and insurance. - Activities that promote a political or religious view. - Opportunities already funded by Youth Music.
-E.g. you are being funded through an Incubator Fund project. - If you have been funded before by the Youth Music NextGen fund, then you are not able to apply again.
+- Applications from people who are not aged 18 to 25 (or aged 18 to 30 if d/Deaf, Disabled or Neurodivergent). - Activities, goods, or services that have already been bought or taken place before your project begins. - Applicants who are already receiving significant financial backing. - Activities that are not music or career development focused. - Individuals can apply to start a new business idea, but we can't accept applications from existing organisations or businesses. - Activities that promote a political or religious view. - Opportunities already funded by Youth Music.
+E.g. you are being funded through an Incubator Fund project. - Applicants who are looking to work with children (under 18 years old) or Adults at Risk.
+For example, we are not able to fund the delivery of musicmaking sessions or training with children or Adults at Risk.
+This is because we are unable to verify that necessary Safeguarding measures will be in place to protect those involved.

+• If you have been funded before by the Youth Music NextGen Fund, then you are not able to apply again.